-These revisions have been extensively reviewed by representatives from the Office of Management and Compliance Audits, ITS Network Services, Instructional Technology Services, and selected M-DCPS network administrative staff from the District.
-In addition, external organizations such as the Gartner Group, InfoTech, and Ernst & Young also contributed to these revisions.
+These revisions have been extensively reviewed by representatives from the Office of Management and Compliance Audits, ITS Network Services, Regional Center Technology Coordinators, and selected M-DCPS network administrative staff from around the District.
+In addition, external organizations like the Gartner Group, the State of Florida Auditor General's Office, and Ernst and Young also contributed to these revisions and additions.